Why does the City of Regina treat composting like the scary unknown?

 Some things arrive slowly in Saskatchewan: spring, big-ticket rock shows and modern waste diversion programs.

-In order to avoid the "last to the party" syndrome, the City of Regina has recently decided to invent composting to reduce the amount of material going to the dump.
+In order to avoid the "last to the party" syndrome, the City of Regina has decided to invent composting to reduce the amount of material going to the dump.
 When the landfill becomes one of the city's most prominent geographical features, you know you have to do something.

 Not that you'd be able to tell from City of Regina announcements on the matter, but waste reduction is not a new idea; Waste Reduction Week has been celebrated in mid-October since the 1980s.
 Plenty of Canadian cities have been looking at ways to divert reusable materials from their landfills for decades.
 Calgary has a green bin food and yard waste collection service.
 Edmonton built a composting facility in 2000.
 Toronto is in the process of figuring out how to use their municipal compost to create renewable natural gas.
 Even Prince Albert, Sask., has a green bin yard waste program.

-Saskatoon had a great recycling program at the tail end of the 20th century: for only $5 a month, you could, provided you had cleaned and separated your glass and plastics and aluminium and sibling children, leave the recyclables on the curb and recycling fairies would collect them sometime in the wee hours.
+Saskatoon had a great recycling program at the tail end of the 20th century: for only $5 a month, you could, provided you had cleaned and separated your glass and plastics and aluminum and sibling children, leave the recyclables on the curb and recycling fairies would collect them sometime in the wee hours.
 You'd be left with only a single bag of rubbish for the trash collectors.

 Regina's curbside recycling program, meanwhile, began in 2013, more than 20 years after I first learned how to rinse out tuna cans in Saskatoon and separate what until then I'd always thought of as "garbage."